 Once past the airport, there is an underpass crossing at the expressway/railway bridges where the trail continues to natural wetlands of the upper harbour.
 Stop off at the bird hides - see how many native or different species you spot out of: Royal Spoonbill, White and Grey Heron, Godwits, Ducks, Swans, Oystercatchers, Plovers, Shags, Stilts, Pukekos, Terns and Kingfisher.
 The trail then exits across and beside Prebensen Drive, returning to the bridges, creating a loop and connecting back to Ahuriri.

 The big loop is about 35km OR break it into easy sections for shorter options.
-If you don't have a bike then just hire one from any of the local hire places located in Napier: Bike About Tours Napier, Fishbike, Napier City Bike Hire or Takaro Trails.
+If you don't have a bike then just hire one from any of the local hire places located in Napier: Bike About Tours Napier, Beach Bikes, Napier City Bike Hire or Takaro Trails.

 Go right to the end of Ferguson Road, through a gap in the fence and through the campground to enjoy a café stop at Snapper Cafe.